- PhD Geography, University of British Columbia, Canada, 2019

 Role at Cawthron

-Marc is a human geographer interested in understanding how science and governance arrangements can work together to secure just and sustainable outcomes.
+Marc is a broadly trained human geographer with an interest in understanding how science and governance arrangements can work together to secure just and ecologically sustainable outcomes.
 His research focusses on 1) advancing theory and practice of environmental governance, 2) critical analysis of New Zealand’s resource management system, and 3) understanding how environmental science both reflects and shapes societal values.

-Marc draws from a range of theoretical traditions in the social sciences, including environmental geography, political ecology, environmental sociology, planning, and critical policy studies, as well as interdisciplinary fields like sustainability science and ecological economics.
+Marc draws from a range of theoretical traditions in the social sciences, including environmental geography, political ecology, science and technology studies, environmental sociology, planning, and critical policy studies, as well as interdisciplinary fields like sustainability science and ecological economics.

 Technical skills, experience and interests